JanikaRhein/LEAP-AtmosAI/README.md

 enabling more accurate and resource-efficient climate simulations.
 AI-based approaches are increasingly being used in climate research – from atmospheric physics to ocean modeling.

-Link to the repository: https://github.com/JanikaRhein/LEAP-AtmosAI .end
+Link to the repository: https://github.com/JanikaRhein/LEAP-AtmosAI
+Repository contains notebooks, presentation and the results.